Achievable logoAchievable logo

 • Loan consent form

-The hypothecation agreement involves the customer pledging securities as collateral for their margin loans.
-Just like a home is collateral for a mortgage, securities held in a brokerage account serve as collateral for margin loans.
-If a customer borrows money from their broker-dealer and is unable to repay the loan, the broker-dealer can liquidate (sell) the securities in their account to pay off the loan.
+The hypothecation agreement is where the customer pledges securities as collateral for the margin loan.
+Just as a home serves as collateral for a mortgage, securities in a brokerage account serve as collateral for margin borrowing.
+If the customer can’t repay the loan, the broker-dealer can liquidate (sell) securities in the account to pay off the debt.

 The loan consent form is the only optional part of the margin agreement.
-If signed, it allows the broker-dealer to lend out the customer’s securities to other investors for short sales).
-Although there’s no legal requirement for it to be signed, most broker-dealers do not open margin accounts without it.
+If signed, it allows the broker-dealer to lend the customer’s securities to other investors for short sales.
+Although there’s no legal requirement to sign it, most broker-dealers won’t open margin accounts without it.

 The margin agreement must be signed and submitted (except for the loan consent form) promptly after the first executed margin trade.
-This is slightly different from than FINRA rules you may have learned while preparing for the SIE, Series 6, or 7 exams.
+This is slightly different from FINRA rules you may have learned while preparing for the SIE, Series 6, or Series 7.

 Options account